deatrich/linux-home-server/web-server.md

 ```

 You might want to disable PHP session cleanup until a later time
 when you are actually making use of PHP sessions.
-You can reenable this
+You can re-enable this
 later when you think you need it:

 ```shell